What is Adjusted Gross Income (AGI)?

 According to 26 U.S.C §61, the gross income of an individual taxpayer is defined as income in the form of compensation, tips, revenues from business, royalties, annuities, interest, rents, interest from an estate, etc.

-To the gross income, we make a few adjustments to arrive at the adjusted gross income, which is more suitable for the purposes of taxation.
+To the gross income, we make a few adjustments to arrive at the adjusted gross income, which is required for the purposes of calculating taxes payable.
 The adjustments fall into certain categories, as defined in 26 U.S.C. §61.
 Some of the major categories are discussed below.

 Modified Adjusted Gross Income (MAGI) vs. Adjusted Gross Income

-It is important to make a distinction between Modified AGI and AGI, which is a related concept and effects the final AGI number.
+It is important to make a distinction between Modified AGI and AGI, which is a related concept and affects the final AGI number.

 Modified Adjusted Gross Income (MAGI) is arrived at by adding back certain deductions made during the calculation of the adjusted gross income.
 The MAGI is used to check if the taxpayer is eligible for certain deductions.
 For example, if a taxpayer reports a MAGI above $80,000, then they are not eligible for deductions on interest paid on student loans.

 They are the deductions applicable to individual business owners for services performed as owners and not employees.

 They are the deductions that can be claimed by employees for their services performed as part of a trade or business.
 The IRC defines many such deductions, such as:

 - Reimbursed expenses of employees: They are the expenses incurred by the taxpayer in the performance of services as an employee.
 For example, an employee may claim deductions if they paid accommodation while on a business trip, and the benefit is paid by the employer and included in gross income.

 - Certain expenses of performing artists: The expenses incurred by a performing artist in relation to the delivery of their performances.
 For example, a touring artist may claim deductions for their travel expenses.